-• The written paper (8-10 double-spaced pages) is due on Thursday, Dec.
-15, at 11:59 PM.
+• The written paper (8-10 double-spaced pages) is due on Tuesday, May 9 by 11:59 PM.
 If you work in a pair, you will submit one paper together and include a brief evaluation of your collaboration process.
-The Collaboration Evaluation is due Friday, Dec.
-16.
+The Collaboration Evaluation is due Wednesday, May 10 by 11:59 PM.